CesarAdan1/betterware-test/README.md

 [http://betterware.s3-website-us-east-1.amazonaws.com/]

 ## Description

 This is a ecommerce app that can allows you to:
 1) Read the products
 2) Add to a cart view
 3) Delete from the cart
-4) Use localStorage to save in the browser when reload the page.
-5) Delete from the CheckoutView
+4) Delete from the CheckoutView

 ## This project uses: